 Anyway, my spouse and I were desperate to dissuade little David from sinking his little teeth into every skin he came in contact with.
-After a great deal of research, we uncovered countless strategies that were effective in curbing our toddler’s horrible habit.
+After a great deal of research, we uncovered countless strategies that effectively curbed our toddler’s horrible habit.

 Steps You Can Take To Stop Your Toddler From Biting